vking34/awesome-kubernetes/practices/README.md

 - The pod `nginx1401` is not in a __Ready__ state

-- The `Readiness` Probe has failed because the container expose port `9080` while readiness probe on port `8080`
+- The `Readiness` Probe has failed because the container expose port `9080` while readiness probe on port `8080`.
+Change readiness to port `9080

 - Add liveness